 The Society also started holding an annual OPEN Sailing event held in September to promote the Society to the people of Torfaen and to invite like minded people interested in model boating to our fantastic waters.
 The Society spent some of its fund purchasing items that could be used on the day.
 The items purchased could also be put to good use when visiting other Model Clubs / Society's on our away day visits.

 In late 2006 The Society started promoting sailing to non-members of the society, by purchasing its own model boat for this purpose.
 The following year 2007 the Society received a donation from a retired member allowing it to purchase a second boat and extra drive battery packs for both boats.
 Both boats have been used by members of the public from the middle of 2007.
-It is hoped that they will be available for the general public to use for many years to come.
+It was hoped that they will be available for the general public to use for many years to come.
+Sadly this has now been curtailed as the boats fell into a state of disrepair due to the amount of use .

-In 2006 once again external forces directed the actions required of the Society and the way it presents itself to the Public and the Councils that it rents its Lake Use from.
+In 2006 once again external forces directed the actions required of the Society and the way it presents itself to the Public and the Councils that it rents its Lake.
 To this end a new Constitution 2007 and a set of rules were drawn up, by the members of the Society, ready for presentation at the AGM in February 2007.

 Also on the 10th July 2006 the society signed up with the council via their WEBSTER site to produce these web pages, to promote the society more to the public.